 If you are upgrading from the desktop version of Microsoft Office, you don’t have to drop your licensing fees.
-Consider saving money by purchasing an Office 365 plan without a desktop licence for users who already have Microsoft Office 2010 or similar installed.
-Over time, you can purchase plans with a desktop licence for new staff or users with outdated installations.
+Consider saving money by purchasing an Office 365 plan without a desktop license for users who already have Microsoft Office 2010 or similar installed.
+Over time, you can purchase plans with a desktop license for new staff or users with outdated installations.

 How do you figure out which users need which version?